 - Internal Compression (hematoma, edema)

 - Bypass surgery

 - Delayed radiation effects

 - Arteriovenous malformations (aneurysm, persistent sciatic arteries)

 - Tumors (lymphoma, neurofibroma, schwannoma, metastasis)

 Epidemiology including risk factors and primary prevention

 Lumbosacral plexopathies are far less common than brachial plexopathies.
 The prevalence of lumbosacral plexopathies is not well documented for most etiologies.
-Traumatic lumbosacral plexopathies occur far less frequently than traumatic brachial plexopathies because of the lumbosacral plexus’ location deep in the retroperitoneum, protected by the pelvic brim1.
-Diabetic lumbosacral radiculoplexopathies occur in approximately 0.8% of all patients with diabetes4.
+Traumatic lumbosacral plexopathies occur far less frequently than traumatic brachial plexopathies because of the lumbosacral plexus’ location deep in the retroperitoneum, protected by the pelvic brim.1 Among the non-structural causes, complications of diabetes are the most common.
+Diabetic lumbosacral radiculoplexopathies, classically known as diabetic amyotrophy, occurs in approximately 0.8% of all patients with diabetes.7

-Risk factors vary based on etiology, they include, but are not limited to the following:
+Risk factors for LSP or sciatic neuropathy vary based on etiology, they include, but are not limited to the following: